knsiczarnamagia/wave3-magical-drones-app/backend/README.md

 *Note: the production AWS solution will handle the RSA key storage differently.
 I'll describe it here, once it's implemented.*

 ## Build and run
 While this project uses Maven as a build tool, it's not required to have it installed on your local machine as the Maven Wrapper is included in the project's source code.
-It means that, whenever you run the Maven wrapper (`./mvnw'), Maven will automatically pull Maven from source and use it to run the command.
-So, to build and run the application in `dev` profile from the terminal, use:
+It means that, whenever you run the Maven wrapper (`./mvnw`), Maven will automatically pull Maven from source and use it to run the command.

+So, to build and run the application in `dev` profile from the terminal, first navigate to the `/backend` directory and then run the following command:

 ```shell
 ./mvnw spring-boot:run -"Dspring-boot.run.profiles"=dev